of Air Quality has the primary responsibility for protecting the health

 Ambient Air Quality Standards.
 To address this responsibility, the

-four industrial sources of air pollutants operate air quality monitoring
+emissions also operate air quality monitoring

 sites within their immediate spheres of influence.
 The site locations